jfrog/jfrog-vscode-extension/README.md

 * npm 7 and above
 * JFrog CLI's `jf` executable - required for tests

-To build the extension sources, please follow these steps:
+To build the extension from sources, please follow these steps:

 1. Clone the code from Github.
 2. Update submodules: